Operate Your Law Practice Remotely During (and After) the COVID-19 Pandemic

 - Create a shared file folder that everyone can view and edit.

-- Confirm that everyone has downloaded latest versions of the relevant calendar, chat and file-sharing apps on their remote-work devices
+- Confirm that everyone has downloaded the latest versions of the relevant calendar, chat, and file-sharing apps on their remote-work devices

 - Schedule an initial and weekly teleconference or video conference.

 - Probably the most complicated step: Choose, set up and then explain new workflows for essential practice processes, such as document signing and managing incoming calls.
 Preferably provide the explanation in writing, with screenshots as is applicable, so team members can reference this material easily.